 How To Cut Brussels Sprouts:

-Then trim off the tough ends, and cut each sprout in half lengthwise, being sure to save any of the leaves that fall off (<– especially if you’re like me and love those crispy little charred pieces!).
-Here’s a quick vid on how to cut Brussels sprouts, if you would like a visual:
+While your oven is pre-heating, give all of those sprouts a good rinse, and then pat them dry with a clean kitchen towel.
+Pluck off and discard any outer leaves that are looking a little browned or wilty.
+Then trim off the tough ends and cut each sprout in half lengthwise, being sure to save any of the leaves that fall off (<– especially if you’re like me and love those crispy little charred pieces).
+If you would like a visual, here’s a quick 1-minute video for How To Cut Brussels Sprouts (3 Ways!).

 How To Roast Brussels Sprouts:

 - Toss with oil.
 You can either do this in a large mixing bowl or directly on the sheet pan itself — up to you.

 - Arrange on the sheet pan.
 Spread the Brussels sprouts out in an even layer on your sheet pan.

 - Season with salt and pepper.
 Sprinkle the Brussels sprouts liberally with salt and pepper, to taste.

 - Give them a flip.
 Then go around and flip over each of the Brussels sprouts so that they are cut-side-down.
 If any of the leaves come loose, don’t worry — just nestle them in around the Brussels.